AllenInstitute/vis/packages/scatterbrain/src/abstract/README.md

 1. Create a RenderServer instance.
 It will create its own reGL context, cache, and offscreen canvas.
 2. Create your AsyncRenderer as described earlier in this document, you must use `server.regl` to construct your renderer.
 3. Build your canvas component with access to a reference to this shared server.
 When its time to render a frame, call `server.beginRendering`.
 This function requires a wrapper around your Async Renderer, a callback for handling Render frame lifecycle events, and a reference to the Client canvas (where you want the rendering to appear when its done).
-4. The first issue will be the render function wrapper - because the server is generic, and could be shared between renderers of different datatypes, it cant really know about a particular renderer's dataset types.
+4. The first issue will be the render function wrapper - because the server is generic, and could be shared between renderers of different data types, it cant really know about a particular renderer's dataset types.
 We could make opaque placeholder types, but those are often confusing.
 Instead, you can simply wrap your renderer like so:
    `const wrapper = (target,cache,callback)=>myFancyAsyncRenderer(myDataset, mySettings, callback,target,cache)`
 5. Next up is the callback.
 At minimum, you must at some point handle an event (for example, the `finished` event) by copying the results of the rendering to the client, like so: `if(evnt.status == 'finished') evnt.server.copyToClient(compose)`.
 As you can see, how the pixels get to the client can be controlled by authoring a `compose` function.
 This function is given the 2D rendering [context](https://developer.mozilla.org/docs/Web/API/CanvasRenderingContext2D) on which to draw, and an [ImageData](https://developer.mozilla.org/docs/Web/API/ImageData) object representing the pixels rendered by reGL.
 In our testing, the most performant (over all browsers tested) way to deal with this is `context.putImageData(imageData, 0,0)`